sonata-project/SonataAdminBundle/docs/cookbook/recipe_file_uploads.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Following the guidelines from the Symfony cookbook, we have an Entity definition that looks something like the YAML below (of course, you can achieve something similar with XML or Annotation based definitions too).
+Following the guidelines from the Symfony cookbook, we have an Entity definition that looks something like the YAML below (you can achieve something similar with XML or Annotation based definitions too).
 In this example we are using the ``updated`` field to trigger the lifecycle callbacks by setting it based on the upload timestamp.

 .. configuration-block::